Nilhcem/nilhcem.github.io/_posts/2018-01-02-a-look-at-google-assistant-device-actions.md

 The Google Assistant SDK is currently in version `v1alpha2`.
 This release is the first one supporting Device Actions.

-Device Actions only support a limited set of traits at the moment, and the French version of the assistant is not working as well as the English version is to control embedded devices.
+The French version of the assistant is not working as well as the English version is to control embedded devices, and Device Actions only support a limited set of traits at the moment.

+_**Update**: Device Actions now support custom traits.
+See [here][custom-device-actions] for additional information._

 However, for an alpha release, it is stable, fast to implement and looks really promising.
 Device Actions simplify a lot controlling a device from the Google Assistant.
 It sends us directly JSON data to control our device, removing the intermediaries.